 Heads of Laboratories

-Dr. Marraffini is interested in understanding how bacteria evolve by incorporating DNA sequences from other bacteria or from the environment into their genomes.
+Dr. Marraffini is interested in understanding how bacteria evolve by incorporating DNA sequences from mobile genetic elements or from the environment into their genomes.
 His research focuses on the mechanisms that control the traffic of DNA molecules between bacteria.

 As many as one quarter of all deaths worldwide are caused by infectious disease, and the rise of antimicrobial-resistant bacterial strains in the hospital setting has become a major health care crisis.
 To limit the spread of such antibiotic-resistant pathogens, a greater understanding of their means of emergence and survival is required.
 The major route for the acquisition of antimicrobial resistance is the exchange of genetic material between related or unrelated bacterial species, known as horizontal gene transfer.
 Dr. Marraffini’s research focuses on the study of mechanisms that prevent horizontal gene transfer and how they impact the evolution of bacterial pathogens.